mhus-info/mhus-reactive/doc/ReactiveActivities.md

 * Return null or DEFAULT_OUTPUT to execute the default output (without specified name)
 * Return RETRY to execute doExecute again.
 Attention: Set the tryCount() in PNode, by default only ONE execution is allowed

+TimerTrigger:
+* Timer works only for activities in state WAITING

+Event Triggers (Message, Signal, External):
+* Trigger works NOT for SUSPENDED activities, it will not be queued
+* The type of the activity must be the same as the event
+* The send message will be stored in the new created node in PNode.getMessage()

+RMessageEven:
+* Wait for a message and then executes the default output
+* Define the name of the message in ActivityDescription.event
+* A message can be consumed only by ONE activity or trigger
+* The send message will be stored in the PNode.getMessage()

+RSignalEven:
+* Wait for a signal and then executes the default output
+* Define the name of the message in ActivityDescription.event
+* A signal will be consumed by ALL activity and triggers waiting for it
+* The send message will be stored in the PNode.getMessage()

+RExternalEven:
+* Wait for an external event and then executes the default output
+* Define the name of the message in ActivityDescription.event
+* A external event will be consumed by a defined (nodeId) node waiting for it
+* The send message will be stored in the PNode.getMessage()

+AProcess:
+* Define this ONE time in the project or package to define the process name/display name/description and version
+* Also migrator classes can be defined do transform older versions of the process to the current structure

+RPool:
+* A pool defines a executable process.
+All elements of the process must be bind to the pool.
+Exactly must have a template definition of the pool.
+The element itself can't have a template definition. e.g. 'public class MyTask extends RTask<MyPool>' binds the Task 'MyTask' to the poll 'MyPool'.

+RTerminate:
+* Will stop the hole case.
+You can set a exitCode (closeCode) and exitMessage (closeMessage)

+REndPoint:
+* Use it to start a runtime thread
+* Every start point of the pool will be executed if a case will be started
+* Mark a start point with 'InactiveStartPoint' to prevent automatic starting on case creation